a6haji/OVOWatch/README.md

 # OVOWatch
-Pebble OVO Watchface
+Pebble OVO Watchface.
-Coded in C
+Coded in C.
 Available for both Pebble and Pebble Time watches